UK Parliament

 - Description

-- The Petitions Committee has scheduled a debate relating to children and social media.
+- The Petitions Committee has scheduled a debate relating to rules for political donations.

 Read the petition: